philippossfrn/build-my-resume/README.md

 The three pages below show most possibilities that are implemented in my-resume.
 There are different pagestyles available, colors, header and much more can be optimized to match your taste.

-The default page style features a header and a highlight bar.
+The default page style features a header and a highlight bar!

 ![Example PDF page 1](https://github.com/GiantMolecularCloud/my-resume/blob/main/resume-1.png "Example PDF page 1")